apache/nuttx/configs/freedom-k64f/README.txt

     3. The Serial Console is provided on UART3 with the correct pin configuration for use with an Arduino Serial Shield.

-    4. An SDHC driver is under work and can be enabled in the NSH configuration for further testing be setting the following configuration values as
+    4. An SDHC driver is has not yet been tested but can be enabled in the NSH configuration by setting the following configuration values as follows:
-       follows:

       CONFIG_KINETIS_SDHC=y                : Enable the SDHC driver